kurron/docker-study-group-labs/README.md

 1. `cat run-python-function.sh`
 1. poke around [Docker Hub](https://hub.docker.com/explore/) to find the appropriate images

+# Lab 33: AWS Docker Registry
+>In this lab, we will host our images on Amazon instead of using public repositories.
+Normally, this is done for security and operational reasons.
+We will create the registry in our AWS account, push an image to it and have one of our classmates pull from it.
+The container simply prints the current date and time.

+1. `git reset --hard`
+1. `git pull`
+1. `cd labs/lab-33`
+1. `./clean-slate-protocol.sh`
+1. edit `create-docker-image.sh` as needed to create the proper image
+1. `./create-docker-image.sh` to create the image
+1. run the proper Docker command to verify the image built correctly
+1. edit `test-image.sh` so that it tests your image
+1. `./test-image.sh` to verify your image works correctly
+1. log into your AWS account navigate to *Compute->Elastic Container Service*
+1. create your repository.
+You can call it anything you want but `aws-study-group` will be used in the instructions
+1. follow the instructions from Amazon on how to authenticate to your registry
+1. edit `tag-image.sh` so that it tags the existing image with a tag suitable for your new repository
+1. `./tag-image.sh` to tag the image
+1. run the proper Docker command to verify the image got tagged correctly
+1. edit `push.image.sh`
+1. `./push-image.sh` to push it to the registry
+1. use the console to verify the image made it
+1. select a classmate
+1. using the AWS console, give their account the ability to pull down your image
+1. have them pull down your image and run it

 # Lab N: [Docker Store](https://store.docker.com/)
 # Lab N: Consul, Service Discovery and Docker